 I am driven by the idea that for every experience, there are countless perspectives.
 As a Latino artist living and working in a world where being a minority can easily limit and classify; I take pride in being able to craft stories that explore alternate interpretations of familiar narratives.
 It’s my goal to mine the recognizable for all of the potential therein; to show people a new way of thinking about something they take for granted.

-Having studied Film Theory and Media Criticism; I have written Film & Television Reviews, and Interviews for a number of websites including El Huateque (Formerly Chipster Life) and Rock N' Roll Ghost, as well as Book Reviews for Windy City Reviews.
+Having studied film theory and media criticism; Jose has written film & television reviews and interviews for a number of websites including El Huateque (formerly Chipster Life) and Rock N' Roll Ghost, as well as Book Reviews for Windy City Reviews.

 Previously a staff writer for SAIC's F Newsmagazine, Jose has served as a contributor for The A.V.
 Club (their 'Podmass' feature in particular), as well as for The Gamer, Stropse.com, and Otaquest.com, among others.

 Jose is also an established screenwriter and, as a part of his artistic practice as a writer in general, he also explores prose/verse, poetry, short fiction, 'Live Lit', and essay writing/creative non-fiction.

 In May of 2018 Jose received his MFA in Writing from The School of the Art Institute of Chicago (SAIC), adding to his BA in Theatre from Loyola University Chicago, where he also studied International Film & Media Studies and Communications.

 As an educator Jose has been the instructor of record for an undergrad comp. lit/media studies course called "Buffy + Literary Traditions" for which he created the syllabus.
 He's also been an Adjunct English Professor at such institutions as Truman College, and has worked as a teaching artist in various residencies.

 To read any of his writing, check out Jose's portfolio here.